 This scenario is the default when using the Secure Mail client, due to its micro VPN capabilities.
 In this case, the Secure Mail client establishes a secure connection to ActiveSync via Citrix Gateway.
 In essence, you can consider Secure Mail to be the client connecting directly to ActiveSync from the internal network.
 Citrix customers often standardize on Secure Mail as the mobile ActiveSync client of choice.
 That decision is part of an initiative to avoid exposing ActiveSync services to the internet on an exposed Exchange Server, as described in the first scenario.

-Only managed (MDX wrapped) apps can use the micro VPN function.
-Therefore, this scenario does not apply to native clients.
+Only apps that are MAM SDK enabled or MDX-wrapped can use the micro VPN function.
+This scenario does not apply to native clients if you use MDX wrapping.
 Even though it may be possible to wrap third-party clients with the MDX Toolkit, this practice is not common.
-The use of device-level VPN clients to allow tunneled access for native or third-party clients has proven to be cumbersome and not a viable solution.
+The use of device-level VPN clients to allow tunneled access for native or third-party clients has proven to be cumbersome and not a viable solution

 Scenario 3: Cloud-hosted Exchange services